modip-org/spec/format_spec.md

 ---

-### `game`

-The version of the game that this project version supports or requires.
-It contains one field, `versions`

-##### `versions`

-This lists every version of Minecraft that this version of the project is known to support.
-Be very specific in this field - some launchers may assume a `1.16.2` mod works on `1.16.3`, but not all will.
-Include *every version*.

----

 ### `files`

 This field contains the downloadable files of a Version.
 It MUST be an array of File Objects.